Alcoa Public Records Directory

 Court Records

 The Tennessee state court system serves Alcoa, providing public access to case records and judicial information through multiple channels.
-The Tennessee Courts website features a comprehensive case search tool that allows users to research civil, criminal, and appellate cases within the city's jurisdiction.
+The Tennessee Courts website features a case search tool that allows users to research civil, criminal, and appellate cases within the city's jurisdiction.
 For local matters, the Blount County Circuit Court Clerk's office maintains detailed court records including filings, judgments, and documents related to legal proceedings involving local residents and businesses.

 Criminal Records